kedacore/keda-docs/content/docs/2.0/scalers/azure-log-analytics.md

   - type: azure-log-analytics
     metadata:
       tenantId: "AZURE_AD_TENANT_ID"
-      tenantIdFromEnv: AZURE_AD_TENANT_ID_ENV_NAME # Optional.
-You can use this instead of `tenantId` parameter.
-See details in "Parameter list" section
       clientId: "SERVICE_PRINCIPAL_CLIENT_ID"
-      clientIdFromEnv: SERVICE_PRINCIPAL_CLIENT_ID_ENV_NAME # Optional.
-You can use this instead of `clientId` parameter.
-See details in "Parameter list" section
       clientSecret: "SERVICE_PRINCIPAL_PASSWORD"
-      clientSecretFromEnv: SERVICE_PRINCIPAL_PASSWORD_ENV_NAME # Optional.
-You can use this instead of `clientSecret` parameter.
-See details in "Parameter list" section
       workspaceId: "LOG_ANALYTICS_WORKSPACE_ID"
-      workspaceIdFromEnv: LOG_ANALYTICS_WORKSPACE_ID_ENV_NAME # Optional.
-You can use this instead of `workspaceId` parameter.
-See details in "Parameter list" section
       query: |
         let AppName = "web";
         let ClusterName = "demo-cluster";